 I use a ExSys USB to RS422/RS485 converter I had lying around which a connected to the BUSOUT connector using a cable I made specifically for that purpose.

 I expected a rather simple protocoll where no comunication happens until the UAP1 gets triggered by a switch, but I was more than wrong.
-Here's what I got using the USB converter:
+Here's what I got using the USB converter with the door closed idling:

 At first I thought I had a wrong baudrate but after a while I saw that at powerup the UAP1 sends the string "EE000478-00" before the gibberish starts.
 That occured at 19200 baud (8N1) so I think that must be the correct baudrate.